Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 P.p. (about) two thousand fourteen (rubles)

-I.p. two thousand fourteenth (year)
+I.p. two thousand fourteen (year)

-R.p. two thousand and fourteen
+R.p. two thousand fourteen (year)

-D.p. two thousand and fourteen
+D.p. two thousand fourteen (year)

-V.p. two thousand fourteenth (year)
+V.p. two thousand fourteen (year)

-etc. two thousand and fourteen
+etc. two thousand fourteen (year)

-P.p. (c) two thousand and fourteen (year)
+P.p. (c) two thousand fourteen (year)

-3. The use of collective nouns:
+3. Use of collective numerals:

 2.